zabkwak/resting-squirrel/README.md

 - **auth** If true documentation request must be authorized with *options.auth* function.
 Default: false DEPRECATED Using api key is preffered option.
 - **paramsAsArray** If true params are returned as array in the docs.
 Default: false

+**auth** Object for setting up the authorization.
+- **key** Key in the headers where the access token is.
+Default: x-token
+- **description** Custom description of the authorization process.
+Default: null
-**auth(req, res, next)** Function to handle authorization.
-Default function checks if 'x-token' parameter is in headers.
+- **validator(key, req, res, next)** Function which validates the access token.
+Default function just checks if the header with `key` exists.

 **apiKey** Object for setting up the api key.
 - **enabled** If true api key is validated.
 Default: false
 - **type** Type of the location of api key in request.
 One of qs, body, header.
 Default: qs